-Despite recent disagreements between the council and the local planning committee, the city intends on utilising portions of the countryside for residential housing areas.
-Due to this, Preston City Council brought in a variety of policies that prevented the environment from being tarnished as a result of harmful planning projects.
+Despite recent disagreements between the council and the local planning committee, the city intends to utilise portions of the countryside for residential housing areas.
+Due to this and other matters involving trees in relation to design, demolition and construction work, Preston City Council brought in a variety of policies that prevented the environment from being tarnished as a result of harmful planning projects.

-Preston City Council tree preservation
+Trees Managed by Preston City Council

 Policies that are designed for conservation cover several core areas.
-For example, locations that are identified for holding architectural or historical significance are marked as conservation areas, meaning the council need to be consulted before developments are carried out.
+For example, locations that are identified for holding architectural or historical significance are marked as conservation areas, meaning that the local council need to be consulted before developments are carried out.
 Conservation areas in Preston consist of Ashton, Avenham, Deepdale Enclosure, Fishergate Hill, Fulwood, Harris Children’s Home, Inglewhite, Market Place, Moor Park, St Ignatius and Winckley Square.

-The purpose of a tree survey
+The Purpose of a Tree Survey

-Land developers that are planning a project in Preston or the surrounding areas would be advised to pick an arborist that possesses the necessary expertise.
-With this in mind, it would be worthwhile to consider Arbtech, particularly as we are a trusted company for tree surveys and have arborists and ecologists located across the UK.
+Both property and land developers who are planning a project in Preston or the surrounding areas would be advised to pick an arboricultural consultancy that possesses the necessary expertise for arboricultural services and can assist in planning applications.
+With this in mind, it would be worthwhile to consider Arbtech, particularly as we are a trusted company for tree surveys and have arboriculturists and ecologists located across the UK.

 Before we can help you, however, we need the information required about your development site and project, allowing us to put together a free quote that is reflective of your needs.
 To book a tree survey with us and receive your quote, simply get in touch online or over the phone and we will be able to arrange a suitable date to visit your site, undertake the tree survey, and result in a planning application that will tick all of the boxes set by your local planning authority.